SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 02 NCAC 09C .0701 SCOPE

-The source approval requirements of this Section apply to bottled water sources located within the state.
-Bottled water from sources located outside the state must comply with the source approval requirements of Title 21, Code of Federal Regulations, Part 129, which is adopted by reference in 02 NCAC 09B .0116(p)(16).
+The source approval requirements of this Section apply to bottled water sources located within this State.
+Bottled water from sources located outside this State must comply with the source approval requirements of Title 21, Code of Federal Regulations, Part 129, which is adopted by reference in 02 NCAC 09B .0116(o)(57).

 History Note: Authority G.S.
 106‑139;